Information-theoretic characterization of turbulence intermittency: Introduction

-The irregular and sporadic spatio-temporal occurrence of extreme velocity gradients in a turbulent flow manifests as a specific non-Gaussian behavior that is referred to as small-scale intermittency \cite{KRS, lawson2015velocity, wilczek2014pressure, tsinober}. {This small-scale intermittency is defined as the deviation of dissipation rate, enstrophy, and pseudodissipation rate in a turbulent field from a non-intermittent random field \cite{cao1999statistics, rosales2008anomalous, Gotoh22}.
-Statistical characterization of these quantities plays a central role not only in advancing our fundamental understanding of turbulence, but also in turbulence modeling \cite{pope2001turbulent, durbin2018some}.
+In a turbulent flow, velocity increments at large scales are approximately Gaussian; however, as the scale decreases, their probability distributions progressively deviate from Gaussianity, exhibiting heavier tails and an increased likelihood of extreme events \cite{monin1975statistical,castaing1990velocity,gotoh2002velocity}.
+In the limit of vanishingly small scale, velocity increments correspond to velocity gradients.
+The irregular and sporadic spatio-temporal occurrence of extreme velocity gradients in a turbulent flow manifests as a specific non-Gaussian behavior that is referred to as small-scale intermittency \cite{KRS, lawson2015velocity, wilczek2014pressure, tsinober}.
+This small-scale intermittency is thus defined as the deviation of dissipation rate, enstrophy, and pseudodissipation rate in a turbulent flow field from a non-intermittent Gaussian random field \cite{cao1999statistics, rosales2008anomalous, Gotoh22}.
+Statistical characterization of the intermittent nature of these quantities is essential not only in advancing our fundamental understanding of turbulence, but also in turbulence modeling \cite{pope2001turbulent, durbin2018some}.
+Understanding intermittency is a crucial step toward developing a comprehensive statistical theory of turbulent flows.
 Traditionally, small-scale intermittency has been quantified using higher-order moments of these quantities \cite{ schumacher2014small, sreenivasan2021dynamics, yadon17, yakt18, schumacher2007asymptotic}.
-Yakhot and Donzis \cite{yadon17, yakt18} and Schumacher et al. \cite{schumacher2007asymptotic} showed that intermittency measured this way begins to grow only beyond a critical Taylor Reynolds number, $Re_{\lambda} \sim 10$, where $Re_{\lambda} \equiv u_{rms}\lambda/\nu$, with $\lambda$ as the Taylor micro-scale, $u_{rms}$ the root mean square of velocity fluctuations, and $\nu$ the kinematic viscosity.
-The moments scale as power laws of $Re_{\lambda}$, indicating a persistent, unbounded growth of intermittency with Reynolds number \cite{yakhot2017multiscaling, yadon17, schumacher2007asymptotic, elsinga}, nearly universally across diverse turbulent flows \cite{extremevents}.
-Such analyses have further led to the inference that enstrophy is more intermittent than dissipation, a feature commonly considered to reflect an asymmetry in vorticity-strain dynamics \cite{don18, bermejo2009geometry, zeff2003measuring, chen1997inertial, siggia1981numerical, kerr1985higher, buaria2022vorticity}.}
+Yakhot and Donzis \cite{yadon17, yakt18} and Schumacher et al. \cite{schumacher2007asymptotic} showed that intermittency measured this way begins to grow only beyond a transitional Taylor Reynolds number, $Re_{\lambda} \sim 10$, where $Re_{\lambda} \equiv u_{rms}\lambda/\nu$, with $\lambda$ as the Taylor micro-scale, $u_{rms}$ the root mean square of velocity fluctuations, and $\nu$ the kinematic viscosity.
+The moments scale as power laws of $Re_{\lambda}$, indicating a persistent, unbounded growth of intermittency with Reynolds number \cite{yakhot2017multiscaling, yadon17, schumacher2007asymptotic, elsinga}, nearly universally across diverse turbulent flows \cite{schumacher2014small}.
+Such analyses have further led to the inference that enstrophy is more intermittent than dissipation, a feature commonly considered to reflect an asymmetry in vorticity-strainrate dynamics of turbulent flows \cite{don18, bermejo2009geometry, zeff2003measuring, chen1997inertial, siggia1981numerical, kerr1985higher, buaria2022vorticity}.